michaelkirker/michaelkirker.github.io/README.md

 This repository contains the files for my website [michaelkirker.net](http://michaelkirker.net).

-The website theme builds upon one of the templates created by Bruno Salcedo, downloaded from [http://www.personal.psu.edu/bxs5142/design.html](http://www.personal.psu.edu/bxs5142/design.html).
+This version is a dark theme of the website

 ## Contact details ##